Isshaan-Dhar/RansomLab/README.md

 decryptor.py: The recovery utility that utilizes the Private Key to unlock the session key and restore original data.

-Victim_Data/: The isolated directory used for all simulation activities.
+Fish_Data/: The isolated directory used for all simulation activities.

 ### How to Run
 Setup: Generate your keys by running python gen_keys.py.

-Simulation: Place test files in Victim_Data/ and run python encryptor.py.
+Simulation: Place test files in Fish_Data/ and run python encryptor.py.

-Recovery: Restore the files to their original state by running python decryptor.py.# RansomLab
+Recovery: Restore the files to their original state by running python decryptor.py.